 La Dolce Vita

-An authentic Italian restaurant located on a barrier island – come enjoy hand-tossed pizzas, homemade sauces, carb-heavy breads and tantalizing offering of desserts.
-Patron favorites include mussels, crab and shrimp penne vodka, seafood diablo, bone-in veal Parmesan and house made lasagna.
-Dining room has many tables that overlook the Currituck Sound with picturesque sunsets nightly.
-Open for lunch and dinner.
-Full-service bar featuring an extensive wine list as well as craft beers and specialty cocktails.
+In an authentic Italian restaurant located on a barrier island – enjoy hand-tossed pizzas, homemade sauces, carb-heavy pieces of bread, and a tempting offering of desserts.
+Restaurant favorites include mussels, crab and shrimp penne vodka, seafood diablo, bone-in veal Parmesan and house-made lasagna.
+Their dining room has many tables overlooking the Currituck Sound with picturesque sunsets nightly.
+Open for lunch and dinner, with a full-service bar featuring an extensive wine list, craft beers, and specialty cocktails.

 798 C Sunset Blvd.

 This no-frills breakfast and lunch joint specializes in homemade bagels, donuts, deli sandwiches, and salads.
 Their apple cakes and French toast are delicious.
 This local-owned establishment has been successful for nearly two decades.
 Enjoy artisan New York/New Jersey bagels delivered by a friendly employee.

 There are more restaurants than just the ones listed above in Corolla.
 These are just a few of our favorites!